GitBubble/bootstrap-ros/ros_port_note.md

 rosinstall_generator ros_comm --rosdistro kinetic --deps --wet-only --tar > kinetic-ros_comm-wet.rosinstall
 wstool init -j8 src kinetic-ros_comm-wet.rosinstall

+# if you are in a virtual machine, you would like to have vboxtool , a gcc/gcc-g++/make is required
+ yum install "kernel-devel-uname-r == $(uname -r)"

 centos which derived from redhat, can use lots RPM source from EPEL.
 `yum -y install epel-release
  yum -y install python-pip